CaioCeretta/stockly/comments.md

 structure preferred and chosen by the team, this comment is only for personal projects**

-One thing the instructor does, that is not so common and i don't think it's the correct, is that he creates the folder components inside the app, aswell as the shadcn components/utils.
+One thing the instructor does, that is not so common and i don't think it's the correct, is that he creates the folder components inside the app, as well as the shadcn components/utils.

 This approach is not the best one, because when we put components inside app, even though it may work, it can possibly cause some problems such as: